 Marked snowshoe trail - RED - Steinhaug

-Snowshoe trail through snowy nature to beautiful viewpoints.
+Snowshoe trail through snow-covered nature to beautiful viewpoints.

-The red trail offers cozy roads that wind between cabins, untouched nature and a fantastic view of the valley from the top of Steinhaug.
+The Red trail offers charming paths winding between cabins, untouched nature, and a fantastic view of the valley from the top of Steinhaug.

-Start the hike straight from Filefjellstuene, and follow the roads that wind through the cabin areas.
-On the way, you pass Tyinkrysset Fjellstue where you can take a break and be served something good to eat and drink.
-After crossing the main road, you continue into untouched nature, surrounded by our majestic local mountains.
-Here you will truly experience a winter idyll.
-From the top of Steinhaug you get a magnificent view of Tyinkrysset and further down the valley.
-Take a break and enjoy a packed lunch at the top before continuing down through the winter forest back to Filefjellstuene.
+Start your trip directly from Filefjellstuene and follow the paths winding through the cabin areas.
+Along the way, you'll pass Tyinkrysset Fjellstue, where you can take a break and enjoy some good food and drinks.
+After crossing the main road, you'll continue into untouched nature, surrounded by our majestic local mountains.
+Here, you'll truly experience a winter wonderland.
+From the top of Steinhaug, you'll get a magnificent view of Tyinkrysset and further down the valley.
+Take a break and enjoy your packed lunch at the top before continuing down through the winter forest back to Filefjellstuene.

-For an extra magical experience, we recommend the trip in the evening.
-On clear nights you can experience a spectacular starry sky here at Tyin Filefjell, which really captures the attention of both young and old.
+For an extra magical experience, the trip is recommended in the evening.
+On clear nights, you can experience a spectacular starry sky here at Tyin Filefjell, which truly captures the attention of both young and old.

-The trail is clearly marked with yellow plastic markers with reflectors at the top, making it easy to find your way both during the day and when darkness falls.
+The trail is clearly marked with yellow plastic poles with reflectors at the top, making it easy to navigate both during the day and when darkness falls.

-Note: Remember that you must take your snowshoes off and on at two intersections along the main road.
+Note: Remember to take your snowshoes off and on at two road crossings along the main road.
 Use snowshoes only on snow and ice!

 Trail map in Strava